Supporting Early Language Development at Home

 Recasting and Expanding

-When your child says something, try expanding on it.
-If they say, “Dog run,” you might reply, “Yes, the dog is running fast!”
-This shows them how to form more complete sentences, promoting expressive language skills Graham Speech Therapy Blog.
+Recasting and expanding are effective language techniques, too.
+When your child says something, try to expand on their words.
+For example, if they say, “Dog run,” you might respond with, “Yes, the dog is running fast!”
+This helps them learn how to form complete sentences.
+It promotes their expressive language skills.
+For more information, visit the Graham Speech Therapy Blog.

 Giving Choices

-Providing choices gives children the power to use language to express preferences.
-Instead of asking “What do you want?” try giving two options: “Do you want an apple or a banana?”
-This technique, supported by the Bjorem Speech Blog, encourages them to communicate their choice.
+Providing choices is another strategy that empowers children.
+It encourages them to use language to express preferences.
+Instead of asking, “What do you want?” offer two options: “Do you want an apple or a banana?”
+This technique, endorsed by the Bjorem Speech Blog, helps children communicate their choices and feel more independent.

 Final Thoughts

-These simple strategies can make a big difference in your child’s language development.
-Integrating them into daily routines will naturally support your child’s vocabulary and conversational skills, setting them up for lifelong communication success.
+These simple strategies can greatly influence your child’s language development.
+Integrating them into your daily routines supports vocabulary and conversational skills.
+Remember, every interaction counts.
+With consistent practice, you can set your child up for lifelong communication success.